wri/GCSC/README.md

 The dataset developed by Fitts et al. (2025) provides globally consistent, spatially explicit estimates of statistical land use change (sLUC) emission factors for 42 agricultural crops across multiple spatial scales—global, national (ADM0), subnational (ADM1), and local administrative units (ADM2).
 Emission factors quantify greenhouse gas emissions from deforestation linked to agricultural expansion over a 20-year assessment period (2001–2020), aligning with the first full time span of Global Forest Watch’s annual tree cover loss and forest carbon flux data.
 Emission factors are available for reporting years 2020 through 2024 and we expect to update the dataset annually as new tree cover loss and emissions data become available.
 The dataset integrates several harmonized, open-source geospatial inputs: the SPAM 2020 v2.0 cropland maps (10 km resolution) for crop distribution and production; Global Forest Watch’s tree cover loss (Hansen et al. 2013, annual updates) and forest carbon flux model (Harris et al. 2021; Gibbs et al. 2025) for estimating deforestation-related emissions; Global Pasture Watch (Parente et al. 2024) for pasture extent; and drivers of forest loss (Sims et al. 2025) to isolate agriculture-driven deforestation.

+This dataset also includes standardized yields and yield factors (i.e., 1/yield) to be used in land occupation calculations based on data from SPAM 2020v2.